open2b/scriggo-site/site/from-jinja-to-scriggo.md

 #### Dictionaries

-Scriggo has typed dictionaries called _maps_, where both the key and the value types must be specified at compile-time.
+Scriggo has a typed dictionary type called _map_, where both the key and the value types must be specified at compile-time.

 So, this dictionary: